-The recommended way to lookup a destination or member of a distributed destination is to use JNDI.
+The recommended way to lookup any type of destination is to use JNDI.
 You can look up a destination by establishing a JNDI context (context) and executing one of the following commands, for PTP or Pub/Sub messaging, respectively:

-Queue queue = (Queue) context.lookup(Dest\name);

-Topic topic = (Topic) context.lookup(Dest\name);
+''' Queue queue = (Queue) context.lookup(Dest_name); Topic topic = (Topic) context.lookup(Dest_name); '''

-The Dest\name argument specifies the destination's JNDI name defined during configuration.
-See Section 4.2.1, "Step 1: Look Up a Connection Factory in JNDI."
+The Dest_name argument specifies the destination's JNDI name defined during configuration.
+See Section 4.2.4.1, "Using a JNDI Name" and Section C.3, "Examples of Syntax Used to Lookup Destinations."

-C.2 Use a Reference
+C.2 Use a Create Destination Identifier

-A less common method to lookup a destination or member of a distributed destination that does not use JNDI is to use one of the following QueueSession or TopicSession methods to reference a queue or topic, respectively:
+Create Destination Identifier (CDI) is a less common method to lookup a destination or member of a distributed destination that does not use JNDI.
+CDI uses one of the following QueueSession or TopicSession methods to reference a queue or topic, respectively: